Iteranya/Captioner/README.md

 This is made to quickly caption a folder full of images using Florence 2

 ## How to install
-1. Clone the Aktiva AI repository:
+1. Clone the Captioner repository:
     ```bash
     git clone https://github.com/Iteranya/Captioner.git
     cd Captioner